akurasy/k8s-mongo-testing/README.md

 You can configure the names and ports to suit your desired style.

 to see the username and password for mongo for a test environment, use the following:

-username: admin
+username = admin
-password: pass
+password = pass

-this can be gotten from
+this can be gotten from the command.

 ```
-# kubectl logs pod-name
+kubectl logs pod-name

+#this is only for a test environment

 ```